protontypes/open-sustainable-technology/README.md

 - [pyMETRIC](https://github.com/WSWUP/pymetric) - A set of Python based tools developed for estimating and mapping evapotranspiration for large areas, utilizing the Landsat image archive.
 - [SWAT](https://bitbucket.org/blacklandgrasslandmodels/swat_development/src/master/) - The Soil & Water Assessment Tool is a small watershed to river basin-scale model used to simulate the quality and quantity of surface and ground water and predict the environmental impact of land use, land management practices, and climate change.
 - [HydroMap](https://github.com/peterson-tim-j/HydroMap) - Mapping of groundwater level for realistic flow flowpaths using semi-automated kriging.
 - [HydroSight](https://github.com/peterson-tim-j/HydroSight) - A statistical toolbox for data-driven insights into groundwater dynamics and aquifer properties.
-Many hundreds of bores can be easily analysed, all without any programming
+Many hundreds of bores can be easily analysed, all without any programming.
 - [basin3d](https://github.com/BASIN-3D/basin3d) - A generalized data synthesis model that applies across a variety of earth science observation types (hydrology, geochemistry, climate etc.).
 - [hspfbintoolbox](https://github.com/timcera/hspfbintoolbox) - A Python script and library of functions to read Hydrological Simulation Program Fortran (HSPF) binary files and print to screen.